 TLTR: This article explores what camera insurance is and why you need to get camera equipment insurance for full coverage.
-Apart from getting into what the policy covers, it also explains the types of insurance that professional photographers should ensure their business with to ensure that it is protected against any unforeseen situations.
+Besides explaining what the policy covers, it also discusses the types of insurance that professional photographers should have to insure their business and to make sure that it is protected against any unforeseen circumstances.

-As a photographer, you already know that your camera and photography equipment aren’t cheap.
-Sometimes, the cost of repairing or replacing a cracked lens or a broken gimbal can cost as much (if not more) than the price of the camera body itself.
+As a photographer, you know that your camera and photography equipment aren’t cheap.
+Sometimes, the cost of repairing or replacing a cracked lens or a broken gimbal can cost as much (if not more) than the price of the entire camera.

 What Is Camera Insurance Coverage?

 New cameras typically come with at least a one-year warranty from the manufacturer.
-However, it only covers repairs if it breaks down due to a manufacturing defect.
+However, it only covers repairs if the camera breaks down due to a manufacturing defect.

 Camera insurance further helps protect your camera (DSLR, SLR, or mirrorless), action cameras, or video cameras, if it is subject to accidental damage, electrical malfunction, mechanical breakdown, and theft or loss.